Pay Attention and Move Better: Harnessing Attention for Interactive Motion Generation and Training-free Editing: Motion Editing Applications via Attention Manipulations

-\textbf{Motion erasing.} Motion erasing is a special case of motion de-emphasizing.
-We treat it as a special case of motion de-emphasizing.
+Motion erasing is a special case of motion de-emphasis.
+We treat it as a special case of motion de-emphasis.
 When the decreased (de-emphasized) cross-attention value of an action is small enough, the corresponding action will be erased.

-\textbf{In-place motion replacement.} In real scenarios, we would like to edit some local motion contents of the generated result.
-Assuming we generate a reference motion at first, we would like to replace one action in the reference motion with another in place.
-Therefore, the batch size of inference examples is two during the inference stage, where the first is the reference motion and the other is the edited motion.
-As discussed in~\cref{sec:clearattn}, the cross-attention map determines when an action happens.
-Motivated by this, we replace the cross-attention map of the edited motion as the one of the reference motion.
-As shown in~\cref{fig:replace}, we use the replaced attention map to multiply the value matrix (text features) to obtain the output.
+The difference with motion de-emphasis is that the motion erasing is applied in a sub-temporal area specified by users in the whole sequence, and the de-emphasis is applied in the whole sequence. \\